Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Introduction

-With the recent success of a variety of generation tasks such as image generation \cite{radford2015unsupervised,xie2016theory,xie2016cooperative,brock2018large,han2019divergence,nijkamp2019learning} and video generation \cite{vondrick2016generating,xie2017synthesizing,xie2016cooperative,tulyakov2018mocogan,xie2019learning,xie2019motion}, researchers have become increasingly interested in point cloud generation, e.g., \cite{gadelha2018multiresolution,zamorski2018adversarial,valsesia2018learning,achlioptas2018learning,li2018point,yang2019pointflow}.
-Most of them are based on frameworks of GAN \cite{goodfellow2014generative} (e.g., \cite{zamorski2018adversarial,valsesia2018learning,achlioptas2018learning,li2018point}), VAE \cite{kingma2013auto} (e.g., \cite{gadelha2018multiresolution,yang2019pointflow}), or encoder-decoder with hand-crafting distance metrics, such as Chamfer distance or earth mover's distance \cite{fan2017point} for measuring two point clouds (e.g., \cite{gadelha2018multiresolution,zamorski2018adversarial}).
+With the recent success of a variety of generation tasks such as image generation and video generation, researchers have become increasingly interested in point cloud generation, e.g., \cite{gadelha2018multiresolution,zamorski2018adversarial,valsesia2018learning,achlioptas2018learning,li2018point,yang2019pointflow}.
+Most of them are based on well-established frameworks of GAN \cite{goodfellow2014generative} (e.g., \cite{zamorski2018adversarial,valsesia2018learning,achlioptas2018learning,li2018point}), VAE \cite{kingma2013auto} (e.g., \cite{gadelha2018multiresolution,yang2019pointflow}), or encoder-decoder with hand-crafted distance metrics, such as Chamfer distance or earth mover's distance \cite{fan2017point} for measuring the dissimilarity of two point clouds (e.g., \cite{gadelha2018multiresolution,zamorski2018adversarial}).
 In this paper, we propose a principled generative model for probabilistic modeling of 3D point clouds.
-Specifically, the model is a probability density function directly defined on unordered point sets, and it is in the form of a deep energy-based model with the energy function parameterized by an input-permutation-invariant bottom-up deep network that is suitable for defining energy on an unordered point set.
-We call the proposed model the generative PointNet, because it can be derived from the discriminative PointNet \cite{qi2017pointnet}.
-The maximum likelihood estimation of our model follows what Grenander \cite{grenander2007pattern} called ``analysis by synthesis'' scheme in pattern theory \cite{grenander1970unified}.
-Specifically, within each learning iteration, ``fake'' 3D point cloud examples are generated by Langevin dynamics sampling, which is a gradient-based Markov chain Monte Carlo (MCMC) method, from the current model, and then the model parameters are updated based on the difference between the ``fake'' examples and the observed examples in order to match the ``fake'' examples to the observed examples in terms of some permutation-invariant statistical properties defined by the energy function.
+Specifically, the model is a probability density function directly defined on unordered point sets, and it is in the form of a deep energy-based model (EBM) \cite{xie2016theory} with the energy function parameterized by an input-permutation-invariant bottom-up deep network that is suitable for defining energy on an unordered point set.
+We call the proposed model the Generative PointNet because, following the theory presented in \cite{xie2016theory}, such a model can be derived from the discriminative PointNet \cite{qi2017pointnet}.
+The maximum likelihood estimation (MLE) of our model follows what Grenander \cite{grenander2007pattern} called ``analysis by synthesis'' scheme in pattern theory \cite{grenander1970unified}.
+Specifically, within each learning iteration, ``fake'' 3D point cloud examples are generated by Langevin dynamics sampling, which is a gradient-based Markov chain Monte Carlo \cite{liu2008monte,barbu2020monte} (MCMC) method, from the current model, and then the model parameters are updated based on the difference between the ``fake'' examples and the ``real'' observed examples in order to match the ``fake'' examples to the ``real'' observed examples in terms of some permutation-invariant statistical properties defined by the energy function.